zkniebel/SitecoreUML/Documentation/guide/saving-preferences.md

 ### Default Diagram Format

-SitecoreUML version 1.1.3 adds support for controlling the default format of diagrams generated from imported template data, via the _Default Diagram Format_ drop-down.
+SitecoreUML **Version 1.1.3** adds support for controlling the default format of diagrams generated from imported template data, via the _Default Diagram Format_ drop-down.
 By default, the value is set to "Left to Right", as this tends to be the most printer and export-friendly format.
 Note that the available options map to the settings that are available by navigating to _Format_ -&gt; _Layout_ in the toolbar.

 ### Route Settings